nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Sunday 9-Oct-2022

+Reviewed some of Ryan's code for the LingoBingo project.
+He's working on a play again button, so I reviewed the code, pulled in his changes and ran them, and sent him some feedback.
+That functionality will definitely be needed but it's not fully baked yet.

 ## Saturday 8-Oct-2022

 Today I worked through writing the basics of a Graph Data Structure, and the traversal algorithms.
 I found an interesting slide deck for a computer science class at the UW [CSE 417: Algorithms and Computational Complexity](https://courses.cs.washington.edu/courses/cse417/12wi/notes/03graphs.pdf) that was helpful.
 It had an interesting quote from [Walter Ruzzo](https://homes.cs.washington.edu/~ruzzo/), Professor of Computer Science & Engineering and Adjunct Professor at the University of Washington.